Does Wellbutrin Help with ADHD?

 Additional Resources for Parents of Children with ADHD

 You don’t have to figure this out solo—there’s help out there.
 CHADD (Children and Adults with Attention-Deficit/Hyperactivity Disorder) is a goldmine—think support groups, workshops, and a website packed with info.
 It’s like a community hub for ADHD families.
+Understanding ADHD can also contribute to better older adults’ mental health by supporting caregivers and family members.

 Conclusion